 For information collected when you consent to direct marketing, we will keep it until you unsubscribe or withdraw consent - see below under 'Consent to store personal data'.

-For Website analytics and Website analysis, we will keep it for two years.
+For Website analytics and Website analysis, we will keep it for twelve months.

 Automated decision-making and profiling